Skip to main content

 Deployment of “EcoVadis” EcoVadis

 Starting in FY2022, we adopted the EcoVadis third-party evaluation platform for monitoring and evaluating the sustainability performance of our procurement partners.
 We perform assessments regarding procurement partners who represent a large portion of our procurement and who are important to our business strategy.
 We confirm sustainability efforts based on a checklist covering four areas: environment, labor and human rights, ethics, and sustainable procurement.
-In FY2022, we conducted sustainability assessments of 1,374 procurement partners (in 48 countries) across the Hitachi Group.
+In FY2023, we conducted sustainability assessments of approximately 3,000 procurement partners (in 58 countries) across the Hitachi Group.

 We use the information obtained from these evaluations to identify companies requiring corrective action, to discuss